Fredia Gibbs

 She became the first African-American female ISKA Undefeated World Kickboxing Champion.
 In 1994, she gained widespread recognition after an upset victory over World Champion Valérie Wiet-Henin of France at the "Battle of the Masters" Pay-Per-View event in San Jose, California.
 Gibbs went on to become one of the most dominant champions in the sport, leaving an indelible legacy in the light and super-lightweight kickboxing divisions.
 She competed from 1991 to 1997, amassing a record of 16 wins, 0 losses, and 15 KOs, and three world titles.
 Additionally, Gibbs competed as a top contender in women's professional boxing from 1997 to 2005 with a record of 9 wins, 2 losses, and 1 draw.
+She is one of the two known survivors of serial killer Lonnie David Franklin Jr., who abducted and attempted to rape her in late 1993.

 Early years

 Fredia Gibbs was born in Chester, Pennsylvania.
 She was given the nickname "The Cheetah" at school due to her performance in track.
 Chester High School named their track team "Chester's Cheetahs" after Gibbs.

 After high school, Gibbs attended Temple University in Philadelphia where she was the recipient of two athletic scholarships in basketball and track.
 She attended Cabrini University on a basketball scholarship, and majored in marketing.
 She was invited to the United States Olympic Training Center in Colorado Springs to try out for the women's United States women's national basketball team but was cut during the second tryouts.
 Gibbs was selected Kodak All American for three consecutive years for basketball at Cabrini University.
 She later went on to play professional basketball in Germany, averaging almost 28 points, 15 rebounds, and 10 assists a season.